Discontinuance Application Of Cincinnati Bell Any Distance, LLC

 of 1934, as amended, 47 U.S.C. § 214, and section 63.71 of the Commission’s rules, 47 C.F.R. § 63.71, to

-discontinue a certain domestic telecommunications service, affecting service in Cincinnati, Ohio; Dayton,
+discontinue certain domestic telecommunications services in Cincinnati, Ohio and Indianapolis, Indiana

-considered non-dominant with respect to the service to be discontinued.
+considered non-dominant with respect to the services to be discontinued.